 - Higher and faster achievement

 - Any uncertainties or stressors are better addressed

 - Greater intrinsic motivation to learn and succeed

 - Appreciation of how music tastes and skills are different for different people

 - More positive and supportive social relationships by working with such joyful material

 - More positive and realistic attitudes toward learning music

 I am not surprised that so many people have talked of "PianoEasy Therapy"!!!

 PianoEasy is perfect for Piano Clubs.
-The materials are all there, and cater to everyone!
+The lesson materials are all there, and they cater to everyone!